BlameTroi/txblibs/README.txt

-I use CMake and ninja to build the unit tests, and GNU Make to run buildhdr to package up the release library headers.
+I use CMake and ninja to create dependency metadata for clang/clangd and scripting to build the unit tests.
+CMakeFiles.txt describes the dependencies and the compile_commands.json it produces is used file to inform Emacs eglot & clangd of the build dependencies.
 You will need to create the build/ directory, it isn't part of the git repository.

 .
 ├── LICENSE
-├── MIT-LICENSE
 ├── Makefile
 ├── README.txt
 ├── build
-├── doc
-├── release
-│   └── txb*.h
 └── source
     ├── CMakeLists.txt
     ├── inc
     │   └── *.h
-    ├── src
-    │   └── *.c
     └── unit
         └── unit*.c

-The build/ directory is not part of the git repository.
-Once you create it, run the following to generate the ninja build scripts:
+Once build/ is created, run the following to generate the ninja build
+scripts:

   cmake -G "Ninja Multi-Config" -S source -B build